 One finished (and rejected) manuscript later, we sold World English rights to The Confectioner’s Tale (2015) to Transworld, in a two book contract that included Where the Wild Cherries Grow (2017).
 Another two-book contract followed for The Secrets Between Us (2018) and An Echo of Scandal (2019).
 I also write under other pseudonyms, but that’s a secret…

 I’ve always been fascinated by food, and have loved baking ever since I was little.
 I used to sit on the kitchen sideboard while my Grandma Iris taught me how to bake things like jam tarts, crumbles, pies, sometimes even pavlova.

 At university, I took this interest in food up a notch, and wrote one of my dissertations on the etymology of the word “confection”.
 I still baked whenever I was able, and after I graduated, I became a columnist and resident cake baker for lifestyle website Domestic Sluttery.

 Almost all of my books have a distinct focus on food, from the Belle Epoque Parisian patisseries of The Confectioner’s Tale to the rustic, vibrant cuisine of French Catalonia; from the scarcity, deprivation and black markets of the Second World War in The Secrets Between Us to the decadent, sensuous flavours of the cocktail age in Tangier in An Echo of Scandal.
 I’m fascinated by the history of food, food culture, flavours and recipes, and am always delighted to speak or write on this topic.

-My short stories have previously been published by My Weekly and Candis magazine, among others.
+My short stories have previously been published by Short Fiction Journal, My Weekly and Candis magazine, among others.

 I live in a bright blue house in Bristol with my partner.
 My parents and sister live in Devon, where I can often be found visiting.
 In my spare time, I’m the tenant of a rather wild and wishful allotment.